Headless Commerce: APIs, Solutions and Why it matters

 Reduced Developer Dependency:

-Unlike headless commerce, hybrid solutions give marketers and eCommerce managers the upper hand when it comes to content updates and changes.
+Unlike headless commerce, hybrid solutions give marketers and eCommerce managers the upper hand when it comes to content updates and changes for the eCommerce website.
 No need for developer intervention.Cost-Effective Customization:

 You get a degree of creative freedom without the significant investment of a fully decoupled system.Bundled Functionality: